 Expectations and Accountability – strategies for success in an academic community

-Students coming from other countries can be surprised by some of the cultural differences they encounter in Canada.
-This session talks about how students conduct themselves both in their academic work and in the University community so that everyone has the same opportunities to succeed.
-Using stories, discussions and videos, presenters will discuss academic integrity strategies.
+You might be surprised by some of the cultural differences you will encounter in Canada; This session talks about how you can conduct yourself, both in their academic work and in the University community, so that everyone has equal opportunities to succeed.
+Using stories, discussions, and videos, presenters discuss academic integrity strategies.

 Library Session (University of Alberta Libraries)

 We have one of the largest University libraries in North America and we know that finding good information for your studies can be complex and confusing.
-But don't worry, we are here to help and our library staff really enjoy helping people.
+Don't worry, our library staff really enjoy helping people.
 Attend this session to learn:

-- The variety of ways to search our library and how it is different than just going online (e.g. Google, Baidu, etc)
+- A variety of ways to search our library and how it is different than just going online (e.g. Google, Baidu, etc)